SMAS Facelift Brisbane: When This Technique May Be Considered

 First Week

 Most patients are discharged the same day or the following morning.
-Swelling and bruising typically peak around days 2–3.
+Swelling and bruising typically peak around days 2 to 3.
 Sutures and any drains are removed at the first post-operative review, generally in Sydney within the first week.
 Pain is typically manageable with prescribed medication initially, transitioning to paracetamol for most patients by the end of the week.
 After the Sydney review, most patients are cleared to fly home to Brisbane.

 Weeks 2–4